s-sandra-k/9siliconcs3/q1/classRelationships.md

 ## Analysis

 ### What is the association between your two classes?
+The association between the two classes is a "has-a" relationship where one manages multiple objects.
+In this system, the library acts as a collection interface for a user, allowing them to register, organize, and view details about the games they are interested in tracking.

 ### What multiplicity did you choose and why?
+I chose a 1 to 0... multiplicity because a single user library is tied to one specific user, but it can contain anywhere from zero games to many games as the user adds titles over time.
+This structure fits real-world software design where users dynamically add or remove items from a library without changing the existence of the library container itself.

 ### How did you implement the relationship in Python?

 ### Why did you store an object reference instead of copying its data?

 ### If your relationship uses many, why is a list appropriate?
+A Python list is appropriate for a one-to-many relationship because it dynamically resizes as objects are added or removed, maintaining an ordered collection of object references.
+Rather than holding copies of string names, the list stores memory pointers to the actual GameDirectory objects, allowing the program to iterate over the collection and invoke instance menthods dynamically.